gtech-mulearn/IEEE-LAUNCHPAD/profiles/allenanand@mulearn.md

 #### Leadership and Influence:

 - Establishing a Right workflow for development cycle
-- Dividing tasks into small chunks for efficient and modular working of a prokect
+- Dividing tasks into small chunks for efficient and modular working of a project
 - Pair Programming to avoid dependence
 - Git workflows that integrates automated deployments
 - Listening and communicating information with accuracy and correctness without any holes